 - The Russian proficiency examination should be taken by the end of the third semester of graduate study

-- The comprehensive examination should be taken by the end of the fourth semester of graduate study
+- Students in the Slavic Languages & Literatures program normally take the comprehensive examination by the end of the fourth semester of graduate study

 Students who have completed all requirements for the Slavic Languages and Literatures M.A. and who want to continue on to the Ph.D. program must request permission to proceed.
 The following materials should be submitted to the Director of Graduate Studies:

-- A copy of the M.A. thesis or substantial research paper
+- A copy of the M.A. thesis or a substantial research paper

-- A letter explaining the student’s interests and goals
+- A letter explaining the student’s research interests and professional goals

 - Academic transcript